infinity-omega-lab/tensor-logic-runtime/README.md

 This phase serves as the frozen correctness baseline for all future runtime phases.

+### Design Guardrails and Post-Phase Roadmap (v0.7.2)

+The following documents define **explicit design boundaries** around Phase 2 and clarify what comes *after* it — without initiating any implementation.

+These documents exist to preserve the correctness and determinism of the v0.7.2 reference runtime.

+- `Phase2_Design_Guardrail_v0.7.2.md`
+  Defines what **must not be done** in Phase 2.
+  This document acts as a hard design brake to prevent accidental semantic or runtime changes.

+- `Post_Phase2_Work_Overview.md`
+  Describes **conceptual future phases** after Phase 2.
+  All phases listed there are inactive and explicitly out of scope for v0.7.x.

+These documents are **non-executable**, design-only, and normative for preserving the frozen semantics of the v0.7.x runtime.

 ---

 ## What This Project Is Not